xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 - NPU #: NPU number
 -- NPU number should be 0 for 8100/8200/8608 (8000 fixed & centralized systems)
--- NPU number should be 0, 1, or 2 for 88-LC0-36FH line card (not shown above)
+-- NPU number should be 0, 1, 2 for 88-LC0-36FH line card (not shown above)
 -- NPU number should be should be 0, 1 for 88-LC0-34H14FH line card (not shown above)
 -- NPU number should be should be 0, 1, 2, 3 for 88-LC1-36EH line card (not shown above)